 - Road trip Inspiration: Visit Lech am Arlberg on this 2 Week Austria Road Trip

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati

 Where to Stay in Lech am Arlberg in Summer

 We recommend staying in the village center of Lech am Arlberg.
 You can also stay in Oberlech (“Upper Lech”), but it’s more convenient to stay directly in Lech.
 Oberlech is popular in winter, because of the ski-in ski-out hotels.

 Best Places to Stay in Lech

-Hotel Auenhof is a family-run, 4-star hotel in Lech am Arlberg.
-Located directly on the River Lech and facing Omeshorn, this welcoming hotel boasts swell alpine views as well as a central location.
+Hotel Auenhof is a family-run, 4-star superior hotel in Lech am Arlberg.
+Located directly on the River Lech and facing Omeshorn, this welcoming hotel boasts romantic alpine views as well as a central location.

 The family and staff work side-by-side to ensure that every guest is well looked after.
 During our stay, it became quickly apparent that many of the guests were return visitors, loyal to the hotel and very fond of the staff.

 There’s absolutely no artifice here.
 It’s one of the most genuine and welcoming hotels we’ve ever stayed in.